 - Are you using a detergent with fabric softener, or adding fabric softener to your loads?
 DON’T!
 Fabric softener will make your diapers less absorbent.

 - Is your water softener filled with salt?
 If you do not have a water softener, evaluate how hard your water is.
-You may have to get a water softening agent to add to your loads of laundry, such as Calgon.
+Moderately hard water shouldn’t give you any issues, especially with a good powder laundry detergent.

 - Have you been using the wrong kind of rash cream on your diapers?
 Some creams don’t wash off well, which can cause repelling.